 Multi-channel at the entry tier: FastBots.
 WhatsApp, Instagram, Slack, Telegram from $39/month — no one else includes that below $100/month.

-Best credit-to-conversation ratio for a standard FAQ use case: FastBots (2,000 flat messages) or saavos if your traffic is under the Starter cap.
+Best credit-to-conversation ratio for a standard FAQ use case: FastBots (2,000 flat messages) or saavos if your traffic is under the Solo cap.

 Model flexibility: Chatbase (GPT-5 variants, Claude, GPT-4o selectable per-account).

-Pick saavos if: you want Claude Sonnet from a $19/month entry tier, a permanent free tier to test on your real docs first, and you're running a website-only chatbot for a small SaaS.
+Pick saavos if: you want Claude Sonnet from a $9/month entry tier, a no-card preview to test on your real docs first, and you're running a website-only chatbot for a small SaaS.
 No multi-channel, no Notion, but the fastest setup and the lowest monthly number.

 Pick Botsonic if: you're OK with GPT-4o mini at entry, you're committing annually, and Botsonic's feature set aligns with your workflow.
-The identical $19/month price versus saavos means the model difference (Claude Sonnet vs GPT-4o mini) is the deciding factor.
+Botsonic costs $19/month while saavos costs $9/month, so the model difference (Claude Sonnet vs GPT-4o mini) is the deciding factor.

 Pick Wonderchat if: the credit model makes sense for your traffic pattern, you want GPT-4o at $29/month, and you want a simple chatbot without the deeper feature questions.